-Also, in March 2020, the World Health Organization declared the novel coronavirus (COVID-19) a pandemic.
+In March 2020, the World Health Organization declared the novel coronavirus (COVID-19) a pandemic.
 In the same month, the President of the United States declared a State of National Emergency due to the COVID-19 outbreak, and the world has been and continues to be impacted by COVID-19 and its variants.
 As a result, many jurisdictions, particularly in North America (including the United States), Europe and Asia, including the U.S. states in which we operate, such as California, have adopted or are considering laws, rules, regulations or decrees intended to address the COVID-19 outbreak, including implementing travel restrictions, closing non-essential businesses and/or restricting daily activities.
-In addition, many communities have limited, and are considering to further limit, social mobility and gathering.
+On May 11, 2023, the federal government ended the COVID-19 public health emergency, which ended a number of temporary changes made to federally funded programs while some continue to be in effect.
+The full impact of such policy changes and the wind-down of the public health emergency on our industry and operations is unclear.

 To date, there has been no material adverse impact to our business from the COVID-19 pandemic.
-Given the unprecedented and evolving nature of the pandemic, the future impact of these changes and potential changes on us and our contractors, consultants, customers, resellers and partners is unknown at this time.
-Moreover, the extent of the impact of the COVID-19 pandemic on our business and operating results is uncertain and difficult to predict and will depend on factors outside of our control including the timing or effectiveness of the vaccine roll-out globally, the timing of easing of preventative or mitigation measures or mandates, the impact of any variants that emerge, or any impact of a global vaccine roll-out on the global economy.
+To the extent the COVID-19 pandemic, a resurgence of COVID-19 cases, or other public health emergency poses a threat on our ability to effectively conduct our business operations, the future impact of these changes and potential changes on us and our contractors, consultants, customers, resellers and partners is unknown at this time.
+Moreover, the extent of the impact of the COVID-19 pandemic or any future public health emergencies on our business and operating results is uncertain and difficult to predict and will depend on factors outside of our control including the timing or effectiveness of the vaccine roll-out globally, the timing of easing of preventative or mitigation measures or mandates, the impact of any variants that emerge, or any impact of a global vaccine roll-out on the global economy.
 For example, the demand for our solutions among certain of our provider or payer customers could be impacted in the future, either through reduced transaction volume for solutions by which we derive revenue on a per transaction basis or through the delayed closing or signing of new or add-on contracts with customers that are dealing with impacts from the COVID-19 pandemic.